kmenzli/sphinx-poc/docs/Chat.rst

 -------------

-When you have many messages in your discussions that you are not interested to ddep on them, you can simply mark them as read:
+When you have many messages in your discussions that you are not interested to deep on them, you can simply mark them as read:

 |image124|